DC801/BM-Badge/SD_Card/MAGE/README.md

 4. Set the tile width and height to the tile size of your image.
 5. Save the tileset file:
 	- Set the format to JSON.
-	- Set the correct destination folder: `entities/` for entities, and `tilesets/` for everything else.
+	- Set the correct destination folder: `entities/` for entities and their portraits, and `tilesets/` for everything else.
 (Keep in mind that Tiled will default to the file path of the last file currently open.)

 > **Alternative method (advanced)**: if you are making pallet variations of the same sprite, and every other aspect (apart from the name and the image) are the same, you might copy the original tileset JSON file and manually change whatever is different between them.

-The relationship between entities, animations, and tiles is somewhat complicated and is better described below, suffice it to say that you'll want character entity tilesets (sprite sheets) to be set up a certain way and all other tilesets a different way.

-The relationship between entities, animations, and tiles is somewhat complicated and is better described below, suffice it to say that you'll want entity tilesets (sprite sheets) to be set up a certain way and all other tilesets a different way.

 ### Entity JSON Files

-For character entities (aka `entity_type`s), all tiles within an entity tileset must have the "type" property set to its `entity_type` name.
-You can find the "type" property in the Properties view (i.e. panel/pane/frame), which you can make visible (if currently invisible) via "View > View and Toolbars > Properties."
+For [character entities](#character-entity-entity_type), all tiles within an entity tileset must have the "Type" property set to its `entity_type` name.
+You can find the "Type" property in the Properties view (i.e. panel/pane/frame), which you can make visible (if currently invisible) via "View > View and Toolbars > Properties."

 > You can skip this part if you don't need the entity to be a character entity — if you want to leave it as an animation entity, such as a flickering candle or waving grass, it doesn't need to have an `entity_type` name at all.
 See the [Three Entity Types](#three-entity-types) section for more information.

-### Defining Animations
+## Defining Animations

-Animations are assigned to tiles within the sprite sheet.
+In Tiled, animations are assigned to tiles within the sprite sheet.
 To an assign an animation to a tile, select a tile — preferably something indicative of what the animation will be, such as a first step for a walking animation — and press the button for the animation editor, which looks like a movie camera:

 ![the fourth icon is a movie camera](docs_images/tiled-animation-editor.png)

 You will then see a second window for assigning frames to your animation.
-Simply set the frame duration (in milliseconds), then double click on the desired tile to add it as a frame to the animation.
-You can adjust the timing of the frames or move/remove frames as desired, and you'll be able to see your changes live in the preview directly below.
+Set the frame duration (in milliseconds), then double click on the desired tile to add it as a frame to the animation.
+You can adjust the timing of the frames or move/remove frames as you like, and you'll be able to see your changes live in the preview directly below.

 ### MGE Animation Considerations

-You need not prepare an animation for all cardinal directions — e.g. there is only a fright/shock animation in Chrono Trigger for the south direction.
+For [character entities](#character-entity-entity_type), you need not prepare an animation for all cardinal directions — e.g. there is only a fright/shock animation in Chrono Trigger for the south direction.

 The [MGE encoder](#mge-encoder) accommodates animation flipping, so you don't need sprite tiles for both left-facing and right-facing sprites (as long as you're comfortable with your left-facing and right-facing sprites being perfectly symmetrical).

 The MGE animation system requires that each animation have at least two frames, though, so for animations that aren't actually "animated," you might set two of the same frame back-to-back.

-#### Animation Types
+### Animation Types

-Three types of animations are built into the MGE for character entities, and they are triggered in straightforward and predictable ways. [`entity_types.json`](#entity_typesjson) defines which animations are of which type, and they can be set within the [MGE encoder](#mge-encoder) or [by hand](#animations) with a text editor.
+Three types of animations are built into the MGE for [character entities](#character-entity-entity_type), and they are triggered in straightforward and predictable ways. [`entity_types.json`](#entity_typesjson) defines which animations are of which type, and they can be set within the [MGE encoder](#mge-encoder) or [by hand](#animations) with a text editor.

 #### Idle